garysweaver/irie/README.md

 Unlike `has_scope`, `can_filter_by` doesn't require a `scope` on the model and `has_scope` on the controller.
 Instead you just have a single `can_filter_by` in the controller rather.
 Other differences are that the request parameter syntax is more brief, and it adds support for defining deeply associated attributes via either `define_params` or a `through` option.

-Like the combination of `scope` and `has_scope`, `can_filter_by` filters the index action the request parameter name as a symbol will filter the results by the value of that request parameter, e.g.:
+Like the combination of `scope` and `has_scope`, `can_filter_by` filters the index action the request parameter name as a symbol will filter the results by the value of that request parameter, e.g. assuming `:eq` is in the configured `can_filter_by_default_using` in your config, as it is by default:

 ```ruby
 can_filter_by :title